 Nevertheless, traces of a past which seems now very distant resist among the numerous buildings.
-For instance, the area of the ancient Staglieno church and the rural village of San Pantaleo.
+For instance, the area of the ancient Staglieno church and the rural village of San Pantaleo (you can visit it starting right from the cemetery square).

-Now you can get to via Carso (see track number 7) or go back to the cemetery and reach the San Gottardo district on foot by taking salita alla Chiesa di Staglieno (the first section of the path is in bad conditions) at via delle Gavette, then salita Chiappa di Struppa.
+Now you can get to via Carso (connect to route 7) or go back to the cemetery and reach the San Gottardo district on foot by taking salita alla Chiesa di Staglieno (the first section of the path is in bad conditions) at via delle Gavette, then salita Chiappa di Struppa.
 You will be walking along Genoa’s historic aqueduct.
 You will be in via Lodi, the in via Piacenza.

 From this place, if you have a car, you can start driving and devote one day to the discovery of Val Trebbia.